matt-j-m/grav-plugin-aura/README.md

 It is recommended to install Aura directly through the Admin Plugin by browsing to the `Plugins` tab and selecting `Add`.

+**Important:** If upgrading from a version < 2.0.0 existing Aura metadata output will be disabled due to a change in the way the metadata is stored.
+You will not be required to re-enter any information, but you will need to actively re-save each page via the page editor to re-enable metadata output.
+The new method of saving metadata capitalises on Grav's inbuilt page caching for optimal site performance.

 ## Configuration

 You can configure Aura via the Admin Plugin by browsing to `Plugins` and selecting `Aura`.